Reinforcement Learning for Distributed Transient Frequency Control with Stability and Safety Guarantees: Case Study

-\emph{Simulation Setup.} We build the RL environment using TensorFlow 2.7.0 and conduct the training process in Google Colab on a single TPU with 32 GB memory.
-We set the discretization stepsize $\Delta t$ at 0.0008 seconds.
-To facilitate the training process, we only evaluate the first 10 seconds in each episode, meaning the total number of stages $K$ in each episode is 12500.
+The RL environment is built using TensorFlow 2.7.0 and the training process is conducted in Google Colab on a single TPU with 32 GB memory.
+We use the same training hyper parameters for both the RL-based method in~\cite{WC-YJ-BZ:22} and the RLb method to solve~\eqref{eq:NN-optimization}.
+The discretization stepsize $\Delta t$ is set as 0.0008 seconds.
+To facilitate the training process, we only evaluate the first 4 seconds in each episode, meaning the total number of stages $K$ in each episode is 5000.
 For each $i \in \Ic$, $\omega_i(0)$ is randomly generated in [59.9, 60.1] Hz, and $\lambda(0)$ is calculated using power injections randomly generated over [0.9$p_i^{\text{nom}}(0)$, 1.1$p_i^{\text{nom}}(0)$].
-The balancing coefficient in the objective function is $\gamma=40$, and the number of episodes, the batch size, and the number of neurons $m$ are 150, 50, 20, respectively.
-We use Adam algorithm \cite{DPK-JB:15} to update parameter $\phi$ in each episode with learning rate 0.05.
+The balancing coefficient in the objective function is $\gamma=40$, and the number of episodes $I$, the batch size $H$, and the number of neurons $m$ are 200, 50, 20, respectively.
+We use the Adam algorithm \cite{DPK-JB:15} to update the parameter $\phi$ in each episode with learning rate $\alpha=0.2$.